CallMeVinBR/CallMeVinBR/README.md

 My name is Vinicius, I'm from Brazil and I'm graduated in Systems Analysis and Development.
 Since childhood, I'm passionate for technology and it was in my technical highschool course in Informatic that I introduced myself to the coding and development area.

 ## 🧠 What I am currently studying for
-- Currently building a front-end website for a personal client using Bootstrap.
+- Currently building a front-end website for a personal client using Bootstrap
-- Clean code development in general, mainly in Java (external courses & curiosity);
+- Clean code development in general, mainly in Java (external courses & curiosity)
-- Mobile development using Flutter and Dart;
+- Mobile development using Flutter and Dart
-- EXTRA: I recently bought the book [Clean Code (Robert C. Martin)](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882), and it is amazing.
+- Software Engineering Bachelor at Uninter

 ### 👤 Socials